Your ophthalmologist will examine your eyes to confirm a histoplasmosis diagnosis. They will be looking for two things in particular:

 During fluorescein angiography, a dye is injected into a vein in your arm.
 The dye travels throughout the body, including your eyes.
 The dye highlights areas of the retina that are not normal.

 A certain chemical can cause blood vessels that are not normal to grow under the retina.
 This chemical is called vascular endothelial growth factor, or VEGF.
-One method for treating histoplasmosis is to target VEGF.
+One method for treating histoplasmosis is to block VEGF.

 Several anti-VEGF drugs can block the trouble-causing VEGF.
 Blocking VEGF reduces the growth of blood vessels and slows their leakage.
 This helps to slow vision loss and in some cases improves vision.